GNOME/gimp-macos-build/README_JHBUILD_GTK_OSX.md

 [pyenv](https://github.com/pyenv/pyenv).
-In combination they create a Python3 [virtual environment](https://docs.python.org/3/tutorial/venv.html) and populate it with to required dependencies, the afore-mentioned meson and [six](https://pypi.org/project/six/), a python 2/3 compatibility library used by gtk-doc.
+In combination they create a Python3 [virtual environment](https://docs.python.org/3/tutorial/venv.html) and populate it with to required dependencies, the afore-mentioned meson.

 ### Python Configuration ###